 The Provider (DSP Course Coordinator or designee) must check all employees' HCWR record annually to ensure there has not been a disqualifying conviction or substantiated finding of abuse, neglect or financial exploitation posted for that person.

-If a fingerprint background check is performed, the employer reported through the HAN Web Portal will be notified by email if there is a disqualifying criminal conviction.
+If a fingerprint background check is performed, the employer reported through the IDPH Web Portal will be notified by email if there is a disqualifying criminal conviction.
 However, agencies will still need to check the HCWR annually for any substantiated findings of abuse, neglect or financial exploitation.

 Questions about the

-HAN Web Portal
+IDPH Web Portal

 registration process or PRA function should be directed to Department of Public Health's IT Security, at